 (Example of Family Coverage: Full family coverage premium X 73% equals City share; full family coverage premium X 27% equals employees share.)
 Spouses/Domestic Partners who have access to medical insurance with their non-City employers (hereinafter "ineligible spouses") will be ineligible for insurance on the City medical plans.
 Those employees who have spouses on the plan as of the 2017 contract ratification date will be grandfathered (see Appendix C) in for plan year 2018 coverage and will be eligible to keep such spouses on the plan until December 31, 2018.
 Spouses who are Medicare-eligible will be eligible to remain on the City plan, however they will be required to enroll in Medicare for primary coverage and City insurance shall be secondary.

-For the plan year beginning January 1, 2019, any grandfathered employee (qualifications identified in previous paragraph) with an ineligible spouse who was on the City medical care plan for the previous plan year, shall receive an annual stipend of \$1,200.00 (gross), where the ineligible spouse has remained off the City medical care plan for the entire medical plan year.
-Once a grandfathered employee's spouse is placed on the medical plan, the employee will no longer be eligible for the annual stipend, even if such spouse is Such determined be ineligible at later date. to a reimbursement shall be paid to the employee in the first quarter of the next plan year.
-For example, if the ineligible spouse was on the City medical care plan for the 2018 plan year, the spouse will be ineligible to participate in the plan for the 2019 plan year and the employee shall be paid the \$1,200.00 stipend in the first quarter of calendar year 2020

-- (b) The City agrees to pay fifty percent (50%) of the dental insurance premium for both employee and/or dependent coverage for group dental insurance under the City of Bloomington Dental Care Plan for all benefited employees. - (c) The City agrees to pay fifty percent (50%) of the vision insurance premium for both employee and/or dependent coverage for group vision insurance under the City of Bloomington Vision Care Plan for all benefited employees. - (d) Notwithstanding anything to the contrary in this Article, the City may make such necessary changes as it reasonably believes are necessary to insurance benefit levels so such coverage will (1) comply with the Affordable Care Act ("ACA") and any other federal or state health care laws; (2) avoid the imposition, directly or indirectly, of an excise tax for high-cost coverage ("Cadillac Tax") under the ACA or any similar state or federal legislation or regulation; or (3) ensure the City is not subject to any penalties or fees because employees are eligible to obtain insurance through a health insurance exchange in accordance with the ACA or any federal or state health care law(s).
+plan year beginning January 1, 2019, any For the grandfathered employee (qualifications identified in previous paragraph) with an ineligible spouse who was on the City medical care plan for the previous plan year, shall receive an annual stipend of \$1,200.00 (gross), where the ineligible spouse has remained off the City medical care plan for the entire medical plan year.
+Once a grandfathered employee's spouse is placed on the medical plan, the employee will no longer be eligible for the annual stipend, even if such spouse is determined to be ineligible at a later date.
+Such reimbursement shall be paid to the employee in the first guarter of the next plan year.
+For example, if the ineligible spouse was on the City medical care plan for the 2018 plan year, the spouse will be ineligible to participate in the plan for the 2019 plan year and the employee shall be paid the \$1,200.00 stipend in the first guarter of calendar year 2020 fifty percent (50%) of the vision insurance premium for both employee and/or dependent coverage for group vision insurance under the City of Bloomington Vision Care Plan for all benefited employees. (d) Notwithstanding anything to the contrary in this Article, the City may make such necessary changes as it reasonably believes are necessary to insurance benefit levels so such coverage will (1) comply with the Affordable Care Act ("ACA") and any other federal or state health care laws; (2) avoid the imposition, directly or indirectly, of an excise tax for high-cost coverage ("Cadillac Tax") under the ACA or any similar state or federal legislation or regulation; or (3) ensure the City is not subject to any penalties or fees because employees are eligible to obtain insurance through a health insurance exchange in accordance with the ACA or any federal or state health care law(s).
 The City and the Union will meet during the term of this Agreement to propose changes and amendments to the City's Group Health Insurance plans.
 If such changes are deemed necessary by the City, the City will provide the Union with written notice of such proposed changes and provide evidence supporting the need for the changes and an opportunity to discuss the changes with the City prior to their adoption.
 The City may not institute such changes for members of the bargaining unit unless such changes are instituted for all other City unrepresented employees.